andeya/aster/README.md

 ## Feature

-- Convert the abstract syntax tree to a `reflect.Type`-like type
+- Convert the abstract syntax tree to a `reflect.Type`-like types
 - ...